 Human Interaction/Touch Test The next step in evaluating your pet is observing your pet's reaction to meeting new people.
 Being in a new place can sometimes be frightening for our guests.
 We also find that certain dogs have sensitive areas (such as ears, tails, and paws) that our guests find unpleasant when touched or played with by other dogs.
 Our goal is to seek those out before your pup goes into play to prevent any unintentional accidents.

 Dog Greeting - Intro Test At this point, your pet has advanced through the first two parts of the evaluation and it is now time for us to introduce our best greeting dogs.
 Our greeting dogs have been acclimated into our group as "veterans" and have shown they exhibit exceptional dog communication skills.
-These greeters allow us to see how your pup does being sniffed, investigated and how long it takes before your pup begins initiating play.
+These greeters allow us to see how your pup does being sniffed, investigated and how long it takes before your pup begins initiating play or self-calming behaviors.
+This step can take some time, as everyone acclimated differently.

-Playgroup Behavior The final part of our evaluation process is observing your pet in a group.
-We ensure that they are finding playmates and settling in at this point.
+Playgroup Behavior The final part of our evaluation process is observing your pet in a group at play.
+We ensure that they are finding playmates and settling in.
 At this point, your pet is playing with the group at large and starting to find their own friends.
 We observe and note their body language, playstyles, and playmates as they play independently and freely.

-Upon completion of the evaluation, our manager will contact parents whether their dog has passed or failed.
-You are always more than welcome to call and as for a status update while your pet is going through the evaluation process with any additional questions, concerns, or with information you may find helpful to helping your pet succeed.
+Upon completion of the evaluation, our behaviorist will note whether your pet has passed or failed.
+You are always more than welcome to call and ask for a status update while your pet is going through the evaluation process with any additional questions, concerns, or with information you may find helpful to helping your pet succeed.

 Click on Requirements for more information on the requirements to enroll a new dog.